lolothecoder/BARK_Documentation/docs/source/index.rst

 Welcome to EPFL AI TEAM's BARK documentation!
 ===================================

 For the 2025 - 2026 academic year, our goal is to finish the DINGO robot dog and build the Pupper V3.
+We will have walking dogs this year!

 .. note::